Feeding the house rabbit 6: twigs and branches

 Trees carrying drupes – single-seeded fruits (including plum, cherry, apricot and peach) are toxic to rabbits.

-Safe trees or bushes: willow, spruce, ash-tree, birch, maple, juniper, poplar, apple, pear, hazel, rose, and hawthorn.
+The following trees and shrubs are considered safe: willow, spruce, ash-tree, birch, maple, juniper, poplar, apple, pear, hazel, rose, and hawthorn.

 MediRabbit